 Cases Where Home Buyers Run Into Multiple Home Purchase Offers Situations:

 - Home buyers can improve chances of having an offer accepted by clearing up any issues that might cause a seller to look at your offer during multiple home purchase offers compared to one from another buyer

-If the home purchase offer is littered with contingencies that protect buyers, the home sellers are more likely to see the contract as risky, especially if they are looking at other offers that contain fewer contingencies.
+If the home purchase offer is littered with contingencies that protect buyers, home sellers are more likely to see the contract as risky:

 A clean contract is free of contingencies, which can give buyers a competitive advantage.
 Especially if they are offering less than full price or are in competition with multiple home purchase offers from other home buyers.

 Timing In Home Purchase